kysonic/riot-mui/README.md

 All components styles encapsulated using tag name like a name space of component.
 All components styles has special section - "Variables for quick styling" which will help you to style main features of components really quickly.
 Also you have possibility to override it whatever you want.

+## Bugs, enhancements, suggestions

+If you want to help make this project better you can add your suggestions [here](https://github.com/kysonic/riot-mui/issues).
+This also applies to bugs and enhancements.

+## Contributing

+1. Fork the repo.
+2. Write your code.
+3. Submit your pull request to dev branch of this project.